Packing list for cycle touring |

 - 1 pair basic trekking trousers

-cut back to 3/4 length after too many encouters with chain rings.
-I refuse to replace them until manufacturers discover a less drab colour than knaki.
+cut back to ¾ length after too many encounters with chain rings.

 - 3 pairs M&S cotton underpants